nithin-0111/code_cyborgs/README.md

-# Traffic Optimization at KR Circle, Bangalore
+# Intelligent Traffic Signal Optimization using Deep Q Learning

 This project tackles the ever-growing traffic woes at KR Circle, one of Bangalore’s busiest junctions.
 We’ve combined the power of SUMO simulations with AI-driven traffic management to analyze and optimize traffic flow like never before.